top of page

 Societal impact of gas extraction in Groningen: state of knowledge

 The current study is an update and follow-up of the 2018 study.
-The knowledge overview aims to provide a complete overview of knowledge developments and gives an integral overview of the social consequences of gas extraction in Groningen.
-In doing so, the knowledge overview not only indicates the state of knowledge, but also in which areas research is lacking and should be supplemented.
+The knowledge overview aims to provide a complete overview of knowledge developments and gives an integral view of the social consequences of gas extraction in Groningen.
+In doing so, the knowledge overview does not only indicate the state of knowledge, but it also shows which areas research is lacking and should be supplemented.
 For this updated overview, we have used the literature published after June 2018 up to and including July 2019.

 Below we briefly discuss the findings of each chapter.
 The knowledge overview